TamaGorengs/blog/content/page/about/index.md

 # Whoami

-I'm **0xYur3i**, a Penetration Tester and Security Consultant based in Malaysia.
+I'm **TamaGorengs**, a Penetration Tester and Security Consultant based in Malaysia.

 My work revolves around offensive security — with a focus on: